Kevin Cheung

 Is rainfall really increasing under climate change?
 Perpectives of small-scale variability and/or large-scale rain clusters characteristics

-Extreme events, such as monsoon rainfall, drought, typhoon.
+Complex network analysis of extreme events, such as monsoon rainfall, drought, typhoon.
 Do they have connections to remote drivers?

 New and holistic approach to natural hazards risk assessment and analysis of emergency response